aviskase/aviskase.github.io/content/articles/2019/2019-09-08-using-google-apps-scripts-for-productivity-improvements/index.md

 {{< gist aviskase c986a50fd0d2a24f98302201fcdc9fd7 >}}

-## Create a Task When New Package Release Is Available on PyPI
+## Create a task when new package release is available on PyPI

 I have a weird project which can start only after a particular release of one python package.
 It's not very urgent, so no hurry, but I don't want to check for releases manually.